epalzeolithe/DisPro/readme.md

 Ignore the `-option` for [Darwin](https://en.wikipedia.org/wiki/MacOS), it will do nothing.

 ## Warning
-The `-option` will change the operating system settings and some of these can be permanent but can be reset them to the default values.
+The `-option` will change the operating system settings and some of these can be permanent but can be reset them to the default values manually if you know them.
 ### For [Windows](https://en.wikipedia.org/wiki/Microsoft_Windows) the settings will be these.
 <https://github.com/SirSAC/DisPro/blob/master/windows.go#L62-L79>
 ### For [Linux](https://en.wikipedia.org/wiki/Linux) the settings will be these.